Armienn/pokemon/README.md

 # Pokémon Stuff

-A site for browsing Pokémon (either all Pokémon, Pokémon stored in Google Sheets, or Pokémon loaded via custom javascript) featuring easy-to-use advanced filtering and searching
+A site for browsing Pokémon (all base Pokémon, as well as Pokémon loaded from Google Sheets collections or other resources) with powerful searching, filtering and sorting features

 ## Features

 * Browse the list of all Pokémon and find just the Pokémon you want using a plethora of filters
 * Make your own custom filter or sorting function if you know javascript
-* Or even define a collection of Pokémon with your own custom javascript function
+* Import Pokémon from various formats: JSON / CSV / TSV / Smogon / Reddit Markdown Table
+* Or even import using javascript, and make use of all the extra possibilities that entails
+* Export Pokémon to most of those same formats
 * Browse all your Pokémon, or just those in specific tabs
+* Edit Pokémon and Pokémon collections
+* Pokémons not loaded from external sources are stored in your browser, and will be there when you open up the site again
 * Simple display of how complete your collection is
 * Automatically calculates breedables based on your Pokémon (although this feature is in need of some love still)
+* Link to [a](https://armienn.github.io/pokemon/#Magearna) [specific](https://armienn.github.io/pokemon/#123) [Pokémon](https://armienn.github.io/pokemon/#nidoran-m)
+* Link to your collection [in a spreadsheet](https://armienn.github.io/pokemon/?1FOnsr7np65g0RhTETo1gMS298alHhTNwngT_8oYrZvI#2), [a json file](https://armienn.github.io/pokemon/?json:gist.githubusercontent.com/Armienn/dbcc734e78c27eee1c6590f1cd11fd17/raw/e30d8b5a6330d5affbcb3512cd2399ed5603aaee/test-json-pokemons.json), [a script](https://armienn.github.io/pokemon/?script:gist.githubusercontent.com/Armienn/27b4759d86c33542656f255efd1e50af/raw/47e287512645df0a4f75a515d48f9268a7340604/test-pokemons.js) et cetera
 * Faster loading than sharing a Google Sheets document
-* Generate a Reddit Markdown table to share your current selection of Pokémon
-* Link to [a](https://armienn.github.io/pokemon/#Magearna) [specific](https://armienn.github.io/pokemon/#123) [Pokémon](https://armienn.github.io/pokemon/#nidoran-m)

 ## How to Use with Spreadsheets